REACT, a sanitary device by emergency, is faster and more effective than the traditional method of wound dressing.

 It consists of a silicone sleeve and a handheld device.

-The cuff is placed over the wound and then connected to the handheld device (essentially an actuator).
-At that point, the device inflates a kind of balloon inside the wound by applying pressure to prevent internal bleeding.
+The cuff is placed over the wound and then connected to the portable device (essentially an actuator).
+At that point, the device inflates a sort of balloon inside the wound by applying pressure to prevent internal bleeding.

 REACT "democratizes" the possibilities for urgent intervention

-The interesting device was designed by Joseph Bentley, a product design student at the University of Loughborough.
+The interesting device was designed by Joseph Bentley, a product design student at Loughborough University.

-The operation to swab wounds is the prerogative of paramedics, but often the police are the first to find themselves at the scene of a stabbing.
-This is why the need arose to create something with which to intervene promptly to curb an otherwise fatal bleeding.
+The operation to swab the wounds is a prerogative of the paramedics, but it is often the police who are the first to find themselves at the scene of a stabbing.
+This is why the need arose to create something with which to intervene promptly to stop an otherwise fatal hemorrhage.

 A stabbing victim can bleed to death in as little as five minutes, so stopping blood loss as quickly as possible is the priority.